BOARD OF DIRECTORS

 During Edwards' career in public power, he served on the American Public Power Association’s board of directors and as chairman of the Large Public Power Council.

-Edwards earned a Bachelor’s of Science in Business Administration from Francis Marion University in Florence, S.C., and a Master’s of Business Administration from The Citadel.
+Edwards earned a Bachelor’s of Science in Business Administration from Francis Marion University in Florence, South Carolina., and a Master’s of Business Administration from The Citadel.

 Edwards is a native of Cheraw, S.C.
 He has been married for 42 years and has one daughter.

 Barbara Sugg, President and CEO

 Barbara Sugg became president and CEO of Southwest Power Pool, Inc. in April 2020.
 In her current position, she is responsible for ensuring SPP achieves its mission and goals and serves on the board of directors.
 Prior to this position, Sugg served SPP members as senior vice president of IT and chief security officer.

 Sugg has over 30 years of IT experience in the electric utility industry.
 She started her career at SPP as a software developer and worked her way up to the executive level throughout her career at SPP.
 She’s a proud Ragin’ Cajun, as she earned a Bachelor of Science in computer science from the University of Louisiana at Lafayette in 1986.
 She completed the Advanced Management Program at Harvard Business School in 2013.